checkly/docs.checklyhq.com/site/content/docs/runtimes/specs.md

 By default, all our runners have their timezone set to UTC, regardless of their location.

+## Resource limitations
+Each Browser and Multistep check can use up to `3.6GB` of memory and `2 CPU` cores.
+This limit applies to all processes spawned by the check, including the browser, the test framework, and the test code itself.
+The limit is enforced by the runner and is not configurable.

+> When the memory limit is exceeded, the check will automatically fail with a relevant error message, for example: `Your check has reached the maximum memory usage of 3.6GB`.

 ## Built-in Node.js modules

 - assert